Home » Heroin Addiction Treatment Massachusetts

 Some of the most harmful effects of heroin addiction include:

 • Risk of Overdose: One of the most dangerous aspects of heroin addiction is the risk of overdose.
 Heroin can cause respiratory depression, leading to a fatal overdose if too much is consumed or if it is mixed with other substances, such as fentanyl.
+The danger is even higher with black tar heroin, which is often mixed with other harmful substances.

 • Physical Health Risks: Long-term heroin use can result in severe health issues, such as liver disease, kidney damage, lung complications (if smoked), and the risk of overdose, which can be fatal.
+Heroin use also leads to physical dependence, making withdrawal symptoms severe and dangerous.

 • Mental Health Consequences: Heroin addiction often co-occurs with mental health disorders such as depression, anxiety, and PTSD.
 These issues can make recovery more difficult and increase the risk of relapse.